 July 4 falls almost exactly at the peak of San Francisco's fog season.
 The North Pacific High is at or near maximum strength in early July, driving the strongest and most consistent onshore flow of the year.
 The sea surface temperature off the coast is near its summer minimum due to upwelling, maximizing the temperature difference between the cold ocean air and the heated land.
 The marine layer is at its greatest depth and most persistent.
 This is the combination that produces the year's foggiest days, and July 4 sits right in the middle of this period.

 The typical Fourth of July day in San Francisco sees morning fog that partially or fully burns off during midday, then returns in the afternoon and evening as the sea breeze carries the marine air back over the city.
 By 9:30 p.m. when fireworks begin, the fog is often back in force over the northern and western parts of the city.
-The Fisherman's Wharf area and the northern waterfront sit closer to the bay, slightly less exposed to the Pacific marine push than the western neighborhoods, which means the viewing conditions directly at the launch site are often clearer than the surrounding city, but still regularly foggy enough to diminish the view.
+The Golden Gate and Crissy Field side of the waterfront is closer to the Pacific marine push than Fisherman's Wharf, which makes the 2026 bridge-focused show especially sensitive to low cloud timing.
+A clear forecast at the Embarcadero can still become a fogged-in view near the bridge.

 Where to Watch for Better Odds